BonJovi1/bonjovi1/README.md

 <img width="250" align="right" src="https://raw.githubusercontent.com/batra98/batra98/master/gif/work.gif">

-I'm Abhinav, I'm a senior year undergraduate at the International Institute of Information Technology (IIIT), Hyderabad.
+I'm Abhinav, I'm a first year Master's student at Georgia Tech, majoring in Computer Science with a Specialization in Machine Learning.
+I'm extremely fond of building efficient and user-friendyl software.
 I like to work at the intersection of  vision, machine learning and robotics. \
-I am deeply passionate about computer vision, with a particular fondness for pose estimation, object detection and 3D scene understanding.

 Welcome to my GitHub, you can find all my projects here!